islahuddinn/Logger-Class/README.md

 class FileLogger implements ILogger {
   // Implement file logging logic here
 }
-Use code with caution.
-content_copy
 3. Set Log Level

 Adjust the log level to control the verbosity of logged messages:
 TypeScript
-const logger = new ConsoleLogger(LogLevel.INFO); // Example: Log INFO and above Use code with caution. content_copy
+const logger = new ConsoleLogger(LogLevel.INFO); // Example: Log INFO and above
 4. Log Messages

 Employ methods like verbose, info, warning, and error to log messages: